griloHBG/modern-cpp-study-group/block-diagram/README.md

 * Handle closed loop diagrams
     * Currently, a diagram with a closed loop incurs in an infinity loop
-        * Ideia 1: Create a BlockBuffer to cut the flow by having a state (of type `SignalType`) that gives to the "point of close loop" a value to start with.
+        * Ideia 1: Create a BlockBuffer to cut the flow by having a state (of type `OutputSignalType`) that gives to the "point of close loop" a value to start with.
           * **This solution still allow the user to create a infinite-unsolvable loop**...
 Here we would need a health-checker thing to analise the infinity loop presence and raise a good error message about it (perhaps pointing out where is the problem)
         * Ideia 2: A flag in each Block that shows if it already was used/evaluated of not
             * This solution wouldn't need (**my guess**) a health-checker about the infinite loop.
 And seems to be a very simple implementation to solve this problem (**my guess**).
 Other advantage is to use this to avoid the re-evaluation of an already known output of a block.